gqlc/compiler/README.md

 # GraphQL Compiler Internals

-Package `compiler` provides types and interfaces for interacting with or implementing a compiler, which handles the GraphQL IDL.
+Package `compiler` provides types and interfaces for interacting with or implementing a compiler for the GraphQL IDL.